xps/VSTextMacros/ReadMe.md

 After installing this extension, you will find a menu called `Text Macros` in the `Tools` menu.
 It will only be visible when there is an active text or code editor.
-It has 2 submenus, one that toggles the recording of a macro (Start/stop recording macro) and one that replays the last recorded macro (Playback macro).
+It has 3 submenus: one that toggles the recording of a macro (Start/stop recording macro), one that replays the last recorded macro (Playback macro), and another that can repeat the macro any given number of times.

  ![Screenshot][2]